ndwinton/tap-setup-scripts/README.md

 to ports 80, 443 and 53.
 The DNS (port 53) forwarding is probably not necessary but could be used to hook into the cluster DNS.
-The HTTP/S ports will expose applications deployed on TAP vi `*.vcap.me` URLs (all lookups of `vcap.me` addresses resolve to 127.0.0.1).
+The HTTP/S ports will expose applications deployed on TAP via `*.vcap.me` URLs (all lookups of `vcap.me` addresses resolve to 127.0.0.1).

 The second script sets up the entire TAP installation, including